Skip to main content

 password: nutanix/4u

-NOTE: Nutanix has default credentials for both AHV and CVM, which are available here link and expanded upon in the AHV Admin Guide.
+Nutanix has default credentials for both AHV and CVM, which are available in this guide and expanded upon in the AHV Admin Guide.

-Once logged in, you'll now want to connect to the CVM that is within the AHV.
+Once you're logged in, you'll need to connect to the CVM that is within the AHV.

 username: admin